sw897/csv/docs/9.0/converter/index.md

 ## Converters exceptions

 Because converters do not directly deals with CSV document but with their contents.
-On error theses classes trigger PHP's Exceptions instead of `League\Csv\Exception` exception.
+On error theses classes trigger PHP's Exceptions instead of `Csv\Exception` exception.